marlonjames71/Tipsy/README.md

 # Tipsy

-Simple and fun tip calculator with very clean and simple UI.
+Fun tip calculator with very clean and simple UI.

 ### Technologies Used:
 - UIKit